Embodiment dictates learnability in neural controllers: Methods

 The effect of sensor location $\ell_i$ can be measured with respect to the space, denoted $\theta$, of possible synapse weight pairs ($w_1$, $w_2$).
 Since we cannot perform an exhaustive sweep over the infinitude of possible sensor positions, we discretized each dimension of $\ell_i$ into nine uniformly-spaced bins.
 Because sensors are varied in two dimensions ($x$ and $y$) there are $9^2=81$ possible locations for each sensor; and because there are two such sensors, the space $\theta$ is discretized into a 81-by-81 uniformly-spaced grid, thus yielding a searchable space of 6561 possible robot designs.

 For each of the 6561 designs, we conducted another sweep over the synapse weights $(w_1, w_2)$, likewise discretizing each weight into 121 evenly-space values, yielding $121^2 = 14641$ different weight configurations.
 Finally, for each of the $6561\times14641=96059601$ evaluated combinations of sensor locations and weight values, we analyzed the robot analytically using differential equations and empirically using a physics engine.
+These discretizations were chosen to be as small as possible within the limit of our computational resources and time.